humanjuan/golyn/README.md

 ## Contact

-For any questions, suggestions, or collaboration requests, feel free to contact me!
+For any questions, suggestions or collaboration requests, feel free to contact me!

 ---